jhumphry/ukraildata_etl/README.md

     These functions take in a station name, a departure time and date and produce a table of stations together with the fastest possible journey to that station.
-The location of the station is supplied either as Eastings and Northings or Lattitudes and Longitudes.
+The location of the station is supplied either as Eastings and Northings or Latitudes and Longitudes.

 -   `util.natgrid_en_to_latlon` and `util.natgrid_en_to_latlon_M`

-    These functions are used to convert Eastings and Northings to Lattitude and Longitude using the definitions used by the UK Ordinance Survey National Grid.
-These are based on the 1830 Airey ellipsoid so will not match up very accurately with lattitudes and longitudes based on the GRS80 ellipsoid that is used to define GPS co-ordinates.
+    These functions are used to convert Eastings and Northings to Latitude and Longitude using the definitions used by the UK Ordinance Survey National Grid.
+These are based on the 1830 Airey ellipsoid so will not match up very accurately with latitudes and longitudes based on the GRS80 ellipsoid that is used to define GPS co-ordinates.
 However as the underlying station data is not very accurate this is probably not a problem.